Please join us!

 Rutgers-Newark offers programs to more than 12,000 students through colleges, professional schools and research institutes, including the Institute of Jazz Studies.
 According to U.S. News & World Report it is the most diverse national university in the U.S., partly due to a large refugee population.
 No other school has been so recognized.

-In September 2018 Newark Chancellor Nancy Cantor tasked Jazz Institute executive director Wayne Winborn to serve as the Project’s primary partner in bringing Two Pianos to that campus, where Halina Neuman was professor of piano for the last ten years of her career.
+In September 2018 Newark Chancellor Nancy Cantor tasked the Jazz Institute's executive director Wayne Winborne as the Project’s primary partner in bringing Two Pianos: Playing for Life to that campus, where Halina Neuman was professor of piano for the last ten years of her career.

-The Institute of Jazz Studies has reached out to Rutgers and Newark arts and faith-based entities to support the performance event and related activities.
+The Institute of Jazz Studies has reached out to Rutgers and Newark arts and the local faith-based community.
 Special thanks to Kean University for providing access to digital footage from a 1987 Holocaust Oral History video interview of Jola Hoffman, now in the archives of the U.S. Holocaust Memorial Museum in Washington DC.

 Supplementary contributions are welcome from individual or institutional donors by credit card on-line by clicking this link , or by check payable to Fractured Atlas with "Two Pianos: Playing for Life" in the memo line.
 For more information, please contact us.